wiltacca/wiltacca/README.md

-- 👋 Hi, my name is William Tan.
+- :wave: Hi, my name is William Tan.

-- :pushpin: I am interested in Data Science and Machine Learning.
+- :pushpin: I am a Data Science and Machine Learning Enthusiast!

 - :mega: I am currently pursuing AI for Industry (AI4I) online at my own learning pace.

+- :triangular_flag_on_post: My more than 10-year career in accounting & finance is chronicled by consistent achievements cemented around these strengths:

 - :bell: As a business intelligence and insights expert, I possess the ability to mine, manipulate and analyse large quantities of data to improve decision-making.
 With a knack for articulating compelling business cases, I connect the dots and expertly look for trends, themes and the big picture.